realmagicgreen/magicgreen-jekyll/_topics/techniques/up-cycled-glass.md

 Both glasses and bottle are made by cutting old glass bottles.
 They even use old glass bottle to diffuse the bulb lights installed in their facility.

-When you want any glass bottles trimmed call Piter +62 85333576222.
+In Bali, when you want any glass bottles cut and up-cycled just call **Piter +62 85333576222**.